Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_DYNAMICS.md

 │                                                                         │
 │  COHERENT STATES DOMINATE BY FACTOR OF N.                             │ │                                                                         │
-│  The winner is not "chosen" — it's what survives interference.       │ │  Incoherent alternatives cancel themselves out.                       │ │                                                                         │
+│  The winner is not "chosen"; it is what survives interference.       │ │  Incoherent alternatives cancel themselves out.                       │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────────────┘